 If we're unable to schedule a tour for you we hope you will have opportunity to visit our island paradise in the future and will consider scheduling a tour during that visit.

 Whether or not you're able to schedule a tour, may you experience and carry with you, the "aloha spirit" that we believe makes our island paradise such a special place.

-Talk Story about the history of our farmland and how we came to be chocolate farmers, a walking tour of our farm, including, specifically, our cacao orchards, a visit to our first-of-it's-kind, off-the-grid, solar-powered, certified-commercial-kitchen chocolate factory, to see, step-by-step, how chocolate is made,
+Talk Story about the history of our farmland and how we came to be chocolate farmers, a walking tour of our farm, including, but not limited to, our cacao orchards, a visit to our first-of-it's-kind, off-the-grid, solar-powered, certified-commercial-kitchen chocolate factory, to see, step-by-step, how chocolate is made,